Tourette Syndrome Life's a Twitch Logo

 Before Signing the Guestbook

-To go back to the beginning of the "Telling People About Your Difference" section, click here
+Return to the beginning of "Telling People About Your Difference" here

-To see actual presentations, poems, and essays that kids have done about their differences click here
+Actual presentations, poems, and essays kids have done about their differences here

 Stevie Begg